Everything Is Logarithms

 \[\begin{aligned} \log N = \frac{\log N}{\log 2} \log 2 = \log_2 (N) \text{ bits} = \frac{\log N}{\log e} \log e = \ln (N) \text{ nats} \end{aligned}\]

 You might ask: if we have a baseless logarithm \(\log N\), do we also have a “baseless exponential”?
 Normally \(b^{\log_b N}\) can be written as something like \(b^{\log_b N} = b^{\ln N / \ln b} = e^{\ln N} = N\); is there any way to do this without actually choosing a base?
 I think the answer has to be “no”.
 All we can say is that we have split the one object, a logarithm \(\log_b N\) which is the solution of \(b^y = N\), into two objects, \(\log N\) and \(\log b\), each of which on their own are without “units” and so have no numerical meaning.
-It is similar to how we can have a vector without any coordinates: we can talk about the vector’s meaning in context, such as the displacement it describes, but we can’t compare it to anything else, or ask what its length is, without something by which to measure it.
+It is just like points in space: a point on its own has no operation of addition and does not have a length.
+We can subtract points to produce vectors (relative to a symmetry group) but not add them, and the usual operations in coordinates all require a choice of origin.

 2. Logarithms are Vectors

 When doing vector algebra and differential geometry in a properly covariant way, we distinguish between abstract vectors and vectors in a particular coordinate system.
-I like to call the abstract vectors “geometric vectors” and always write them in bold, \(\v\), whereas their values in coordinates are written with an arrow, \(\vec{v} = (v_x, v_y, v_z)\).
-This lets us talk about a coordinate frame \(X\) as a coordinate vector of geometric vectors \(X = (\x, \y, \z)\) such that
+My personal convention for this is to refer to the abstract vectors as “geometric” vectors and always write them in bold, \(\v\), whereas “coordinate” vectors, tuples of their values in coordinates, are written with an arrow over them like \(\vec{v} = (v_x, v_y, v_z)\).
+Boldface geometric vectors are always coordinate-free, whereas coordinate vectors are just collections of numbers or other objects.
+The geometric vector \(\b{v}\) can be written as a dot product of its coordinates with a ‘frame’ \(X = (\x, \y, \z)\) of basis vectors

-The projection of \(\v\) onto a coordinate \(\x\) is then given by ‘measuring’ the vector against the coordinate.
+The projection of \(\v\) onto a basis vector \(\x\) is then given by ‘measuring’ the vector against the basis vector (which does not have to be of unit length).
 I like to write this as division because it acts a lot like division (although it’s technically pseudodivision instead):

 \[\frac{\v}{\x} = v_x\]